souly84/Warehouse.Core/README.md

 - Race storage
 - Reserve storage

-Each storage contains the collecrtion of goods that were assigned to it.
+Each storage contains the collection of goods that were assigned to it.
+The storage is associated with unique identifier that printed out as a barcode and can be scanned by warehouse employee.

+## Warehouse good

+The warehouse good is a good entity that describes all the features that can be done with the good in the warehouse.
+There are 2 major features:

+- The collection of locations allows to find all the warehouse storages where the particular good is located into.
+- The movement operation allows to move the good between 2 locations in the warehouse.

 ## Supplier

 The diagram below shows all the entities that supplier interface provides access to:

 - The main responsibility is to give an access to collection of receptions that need to be validated by warehouse employee during delivery validation process.

+![Supplier UML diagram](/docs/Supplier.uml.svg?raw=true "Classes dependencies diagram")

+## Reception

-- Usually warehouse employee uses barcode scanner to confirm  goods that are part of the reception.
+- Usually warehouse employee uses barcode scanner to confirm  goods that are part of the vendor's delivery.
 Once all the goods were confirmed a validation request is sent to the server to finish the reception processing.
 - During the reception confirmation process there is unexpected good can be part of reception delivery.
 The application should be able to handle such case properly.
 To do so [ReceptionWithUnknownGoods](https://github.com/souly84/Warehouse.Core/blob/docs-updates/src/Warehouse.Core/(Receptions)/(Goods)/ReceptionWithUnkownGoods.cs) should be used to handle such case.
 - During the reception confirmation process some extra good can be detected as a part of reception delivery.
 The application should be able to handle such case properly.
 [ReceptionWithExtraConfirmedGoods](https://github.com/souly84/Warehouse.Core/blob/docs-updates/src/Warehouse.Core/(Receptions)/(Goods)/ReceptionWithExtraConfirmedGoods.cs) should be used to handle such case.

-![Supplier UML diagram](/docs/Supplier.uml.svg?raw=true "Classes dependencies diagram")

 ## Status